Symmetry-Based Real-Space Framework for Realizing Flat Bands and Unveiling Nodal-Line Touchings: General framework

-The most prominent feature of a strict FB lies in its macroscopically degenerate subspace in momentum space, where the degeneracy matches the number of states within the BZ.
-Such a high degree of degeneracy allows us to construct real-space eigenstates by an appropriate superposition of all the degenerate Bloch states $\psi_{\boldsymbol{k}}$.
-These eigenstates are known as the CLS, which is a special type of Wannier-like function confined to a finite number of lattice sites and completely vanishing outside this region \cite{read2017compactly,rhim2019classification}.
-It is noteworthy that the FBs discussed here are distinct from those in the atomic limit, whose flatness results from the absence of wavefunction overlap between neighboring sites.
+The most prominent feature of a strict FB lies in its macroscopically degenerate subspace in the momentum space, where the degeneracy matches the number of states within the BZ.
+Such a high degree of degeneracy allows us to construct specific real-space eigenstates by an appropriate superposition of all the degenerate Bloch states $\psi_{\boldsymbol{k}}$.
+These eigenstates are known as the CLS, which is a special type of Wannier-like function confined to a finite number of lattice sites and completely vanishing outside this region \cite{read2017compactly,bergman2008band,rhim2019classification}.
+Notably, the FBs discussed here are distinct from those in the atomic limit, whose vanishing bandwidth results from the absence of wavefunction overlap between neighboring sites.
 In contrast, the specific distribution of the CLS leads to destructive interference, thereby preventing it from hopping outwards and rendering it as an exact eigenstate \cite{bergman2008band,liu2014exotic}.
 As the distinction between FBs in the atomic limit and induced by quantum interference is clearly reflected in real-space properties of the localized states, we derive a general theoretical framework for FB by examining the CLS as a universal characteristic.
-Specifically, we construct FBs by first identifying a CLS.
-After that, we can generate a family of them by translating the Bravais-lattice (BL) vector $\boldsymbol{R}$ to span the Hilbert space of the FB (they may be incomplete in some FB models, see section \ref{sec_touching} for details).
+Our construction framework will naturally apply to any crystal system and orbitals residing on different Wyckoff positions (WPs).
+Formally, we focus on the following TB Hamiltonian with finite-range hoppings as